madhavlab/wav2tok/README.md

     --device -> str (Default: 'cuda'), GPU device name

     --dataset -> str (Default: None),Dataset name for clustering ('audios') / takes the training spilt for clustering

+    --mfcc -> Boolean (Default: False), if you want to use MFCC features

     --cluster_split -> float (Default: 1.0), percentage of training data to use for clustering (data is sampled randomly)